sripberger/generator-project/README.md

 # To run integration tests:
 npm run integration

-# To run all tests:
+# To run linter, followed by unit and integration tests:
 npm run test
 ```